yushan26/rules_go/tests/extras/gomock/README.rst

-gomock
 =====================

 Tests that ensure the gomock rules can be called correctly under different input permutations.

 reflective
 ------------------------
-Checks that gomock can be run in "reflective" mode when passed a `GoLibrary` and `interfaces`.
+Checks that gomock can be run in "reflective" mode when passed a `GoInfo` and `interfaces`.

 source
 ------------------------
-Checks that gomock can be run in "source" mode when passed a `GoLibrary` and `source`.
+Checks that gomock can be run in "source" mode when passed a `GoInfo` and `source`.

 source_with_importpath
 ------------------------